Mickelson meltdown comes early — with a 4-putt at US Open

 He did not stop to talk to reporters afterward.

 As much as what his game looked like, the biggest mystery was how Mickelson would be received in first golf tournament in the United States since January.
-He took a hiatus after his comments about the Saudis, with whom he would later go into business with, appeared to offend both sides of the debate — those on the PGA Tour he was leaving behind, and those with whom he would eventually sign a deal for a reported $200 million to play on the LIV Tour.
+He took a hiatus after his comments about the Saudis, with whom he would later go into business, appeared to offend both sides of the debate – those on the PGA Tour he was leaving behind, and those with whom he would eventually sign a deal for a reported $200 million to play on the LIV Golf tour.

 It gave him a five-year exemption into the tournament he has never won – the one he wants the worst.